 There are a lot of high-yield saving accounts today, and therefore it is important to take this factor into consideration.
 There can be quite a huge difference in interest rates from bank to bank.
 Receiving a profitable return for parking your money in a bank can be beneficial.
 Especially if you already have some capital on the bank, it could give you a profitable return on the end of the day.
 In general, online banks pay out higher interest than traditional banks.

 Everybody is different, and therefore there is not one bank that can fulfil everybody’s needs.
+Therefore it is hard to say what the best bank in Germany is because everybody has other needs.
 One person likes to do business in person while to other is fine with the anonymity of an online bank.
 It does not have to be one or the other, you can also choose both!
 Open one account at an online bank and one at a traditional bank.
 In this way, you can use the best of both worlds.
 Use the benefits of an online bank – high interest rates and free ATM usage- and use the benefits of traditional banks- tailored service and personal assistance.

 When it comes to online banks, DKB offers the best rates and benefits in the online banking segment.
 Furthermore, when it comes to traditional banks, Deutsche Postbank offers tailored service and is well represented within Germany.
 If you want more information about these topics, just have a look on the websites of DKB and the Postbank – they both have an excellent website where everything is clearly explained.
 If you don’t understand German that well, be sure to check their website with the trick we described on the top of the page.
 Good luck banking!